We're constantly taking steps to improve safety measures on our platform and make sure users feel secure on all of our community channels.

 Staying safe on Discord

-There have been reports of phishing scams occurring on Discord.
-These are highly coordinated operations that involve bad actors impersonating staff from OpenSea or other notable NFT project Discord servers (like Bored Ape Yacht Club).
+Phishing scams sometimes pop up on Discord.
+These are often highly coordinated operations that involve bad actors impersonating staff from OpenSea or other notable NFT project Discord servers.

-These bad actors will often change their username to impersonate an OpenSea staff member and reach out to users via DMs.
-After introducing themselves, they then invite the unsuspecting user to a fake Discord server that is imitating OpenSea or another NFT project (see below).
+These bad actors may change their username to impersonate an OpenSea staff member and reach out to users via DMs.
+After introducing themselves, they then invite the user to a fake Discord server that is imitating OpenSea or another NFT project (see below).

 In response to these incidents, OpenSea has implemented several safety measures on our Discord server.